joegbonjubola/joegbonjubola/README.md

 - 👋 Hi, I’m Joe
-- 👀 I’m interested in ui-designs
+- 👀 I’m a data_analyst
-- 🌱 I’m currently learning ui/ux
-- 💞️ I’m looking to collaborate on some ui/ux projects
+- 💞️ I’m looking to collaborate on some projects
 - 📫 You can reach me on instagram and twitter @joegbonjubola

 <!---